Taapeli/isotammi-addons/source/SuperTool/README.md

 Possible options in the "-p" (or --options) argument:

-    script
+####    script
 Specifies the script file to use.
 Required.

-    output
+####    output
 Specifies the output CSV file.
 Optional.
 If not used then the output will go to the screen.

-    category
+####    category
 Specifies the category (People, Families, Events etc).
 Overrides the category in the script file.
 Optional.

-    args
+####    args
 Free form argument that the script can access (as variable 'args').
 Optional.
 Like all options cannot contain spaces or commas.

+####    profile
+If profile is set to 1 (profile=1) then the Python profiler (https://docs.python.org/3/library/profile.html) is invoked and the profiling results are displayed after running the script.
+Optional.

 ## Sample files